Potential dangers of an IUD?

 Some women don't understand that the weight gain, fatigue, depression, mood swings, anxiety, migraines and skin breakouts are all coming from the IUD; and think that because they no longer get painful periods, that everything is fine.

-Hormones need to fluctuate, and a blanket dose for 5 years - as in the Mirena, just isn't natural and sends your natural cycles into disarray.
+Hormones need to fluctuate, and a blanket dose for 5 years - as in hormonal IUDs, just isn't natural and sends your natural cycles into disarray.

 Disturbed sleep can be a common cycle that gets disrupted.
 However, there are hundreds of cycles in a woman's body that are linked to her menstrual cycle which can be disturbed.
 And of course, none of these is ever linked.